-However, it is expected that the company's exploration right application will only be finalised once regulations relating to hydraulic fracturing are published.
-These regulations are currently expected to be published in Quarter 2 2013.
-Should the publication of these regulations be delayed, the decision to award Falcon an exploration right over the acreage may be delayed or, the company may be required to resubmit an application or risk losing its exclusive right to obtain an exploration right over the TCP acreage.
-This could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.
+Should the publication of these various regulations be delayed, a decision to award Falcon an exploration right over the acreage may be delayed or, the company may be required to resubmit an application or risk losing its exclusive right to obtain an exploration right over the TCP acreage or if the Company is awarded a licence, the Company will not be entitled to conduct hydraulic fracturing.
+These eventualities could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.